Rohan9900/graph-datastructure-visualizer/README.md

 - `canvasRef`: A ref for the canvas element.
 (Optional)
 - `data`: An object representing the graph data structure.
 (Required)
 - `isChange`: A boolean flag to trigger graph visualization updates.
-(Optional)
+(Required)
 - `startingPoint`: The starting node for the graph traversal.
 (Required)
 - `textColor`: The color of the node labels.
 (Optional, default: "black")
 - `mainHeight`: The height of the canvas.
 (Optional, default: 400)